 ME/CFS is a highly debilitating disease with neurological, immunological and energy production impairments that afflicts 1 to 2.5 million people in the US -- adults and children.
 The Institute of Medicine (now the Academy of Medicine) 2015 report states that up to 90% of patients are either not diagnosed or misdiagnosed.

 This program also features taped videoconference interviews with parent Amy Mooney about her daughter Lizzie's journey with ME/CFS, and parent Kathy Detwiler about her son's struggle with ME/CFS.

 As a result of this online program, school nurses will be able to:

 - State the estimated prevalence of ME/CFS in youth

 - Describe the patient and family experience: impact of ME/CFS on education and quality of life for youth; families’ experiences of ME/CFS in schools and connections with providers.

-- Describe the Role of the School Nurse with students suspect to have ME?CFS and resources/referral options
+- Describe the role of the School Nurse with students suspected to have ME/CFS and resources/referral options

 Lisa Hall, RN, is a healthcare professional who has worked with ME/CFS patients for 17 years.
 During that time, she has been the head nurse at Northampton Integrative Medicine, one of Massachusetts's largest clinics serving patients with chronic illness, such as ME.
 Lisa facilitates and coordinates care for patients.
 She speaks from the perspective of an ME/CFS health care provider.